 Fall of 2021, Horvath Associates have submitted the final as-built information necessary for closing out the floodplain permit.
 Once approved by the Durham City/County Development Services Center, this professional services contract will be closed.

 Key Project Dates

-Odyssey Drive Culvert Replacement (RFQ No. SD-2018-01)
+Odyssey Drive Culvert Replacement (SD-2018-01)

-This existing culvert is located where the north prong of Northeast Creek crosses Odyssey Drive (the vicinity of 1315 Odyssey Drive, GoMaps).
+This existing culvert is located where the north prong of Northeast Creek crosses Odyssey Drive (the vicinity of 1315 Odyssey Drive).
 The existing stormwater culvert is a twin, 8’-9” wide by 6’-1” high, corrugated metal plate (CMP) arch pipe system.
 The existing culvert is in poor condition suffering from heavy rust and section loss.

-Alpine Road Culvert Replacement (RFQ No. SD-2018-02)
+Alpine Road Culvert Replacement (SD-2018-02)

-This existing culvert is located where Tributary C of Third Fork Creek crosses Alpine Road (the vicinity of 2424 Alpine Road, GoMaps).
+This existing culvert is located where Tributary C of Third Fork Creek crosses Alpine Road (the vicinity of 2424 Alpine Road).
 The existing stormwater culvert is a double barrel pipe system including a 72-inch corrugated metal plate (CMP) pipe and a 54-inch reinforced concrete pipe (RCP).
 The existing metal plate pipe is in poor condition suffering from heavy rust and deformation at the upstream end.